—————————————————————————————————————————————

 MAIDEN NAMES FOR ELIZABETH COFFEY:

-it is unlikely Elizabeth's maiden name was Noland.
-In the minutes of the county
+unlikely Elizabeth's maiden name was Noland.
+In the minutes of the county court

-court of Chester Co, SC, January 1794 (we find that) Elizabeth Noland late
+of Chester Co, SC, January 1794 (we find that) Elizabeth Noland late widow of

-widow of Salathiel Coffee and Pearce Noland is a plaintiff in a case against
+Salathiel Coffee and Pearce Noland is a plaintiff in a case against James

-James Mannion Gore, defendant.
-The reading of this record would only indicate
+Mannion Gore, defendant.
+The reading of this record would only indicate that

 Pearce Noland.

-it is unlikely that Elizabeth's maiden name was Gore.
-The will of Elizabeth
+is unlikely that Elizabeth's maiden name was Gore.
+The will of Elizabeth Gore

-daughters Mary Sanders, Easter Wood and Elizabeth KnowlingÉ".
-The name
+Mary Sanders, Easter Wood and Elizabeth Knowling…".
+The name Noland is

-Noland is often seen as Navland, Nolan, Knowland and Knowling in court records.
+often seen as Navland, Nolan, Knowland and Knowling in court records.
+This

-This Elizabeth Knowling is more likely the wife of Sampson "Nolan"
+Elizabeth Knowling is more likely the wife of Sampson "Nolan" who

 1784, Sampson Noland and Elizabeth Noland, his wife, sold land to Patrick